DispatchMe/meteor-twilio/README.md

 meteor twilio
 ==============

-A meteor package for using Twilio's APIs.
+A Meteor package for sending SMS/MMS and making calls with Twilio APIs.

 ##Usage
 `meteor add dispatch:twilio`